 In 2012, Maria Blaisse’s inventive bamboo structures were filling the airy rooms in Boisbuchet’s castle.
 Serving as costumes or sculptures, expanding, contracting, bouncing and shifting, these forms animate the body and form space.
 Strong yet delicate, their form is driven by Maria Blaisse’s sensitive material research and her masterful understanding of form.

-The architectural exhibition shown there owed much of its appeal to the morbid charm of the premises, and this very element is being drawn on again for yet another presentation.
+Domaine de Boisbuchet presented a special exhibition with lighting objects from the collection of Alexander von Vegesack.
 Inspired by the workshops at the Domaine, the exhibition took an experimental approach in examining the themes of light and design.